RemoteToHome-io/wg-udp-relay/README.md

 # WireGuard UDP Relay

 A lightweight, high-performance UDP relay server designed for WireGuard VPN tunnels used **in self-hosted VPN setups**.
-This tool is specifically designed to help with personal (often home-based) VPN router setup that may have a VPN server hosted on a residential ISP with a dynamic home IP address (**e.g. self-hosted VPNs using GL.iNet routers**).
+This tool is specifically designed to help with personal (often home-based) VPN router setups that may have a VPN server hosted on a residential ISP with a dynamic home IP address (**e.g. self-hosted VPNs using GL.iNet routers**).
 It helps route WireGuard packets through intermediate servers, useful for bypassing restrictive networks or optimizing routing paths, especially from travel countries that may have poor international connection paths to your VPN server host country.

 **Important security note:**